 In order to make such a modification, the court requires two general types of information.
 The party asking for a modification has the responsibility of establishing there has been a material change in circumstances.
 Thus, the requesting party or their child support lawyer in Virginia must demonstrate the circumstances at the time of the original order and the circumstances at the time of the modification request.

 A material change may refer to a number of things.
 A material change can mean the requesting party’s income has decreased or the other party’s income has increased.
 Alternatively, a material change may occur if one or more child has emancipated and is no longer subject to the payment of support.
 The party seeking to change support must show the material change justifies a modification of child support.
 A capable Virginia child support attorney could help a parent demonstrate that change of circumstances to the court.

 Typically, in any situation where there is a child under the age of 18 and the parents of that child do not reside together then one of the parents is going to be ordered to make a monthly child support payment to other.
 Usually, the payor is the person who has less custodial time.

 The way the court looks at it is if a child has a primary residence, for example, with her father then the court considers that the father provides the primary household for the child and is already spending money on things like rent, utilities, and groceries.
 The person who has less time with the child typically has to pay, because, in this theoretical scenario, the mother is not paying the rent for the home where the child primarily lives, so instead the court will require the mother to make a payment to the father to help contribute to that expense.

-A seasoned Virginia child support lawyer will provide you with a full assessment of your case and ensure that all factors relevant to your situation are properly addressed and included.
+A Virginia child support lawyer will provide you with a full assessment of your case and ensure that all factors relevant to your situation are properly addressed and included.
 An attorney can provide guidance on whether a deviation from the statutory amount of child support is appropriate in your case.
-A family law attorney in Virginia helps clients collect on child support orders so that the child receives the support amount they are entitled to.
+A family law attorney in NoVa helps clients collect on child support orders so that the child receives the support amount they are entitled to.
+Call now.